 Residential Respite can be provided one-on-one or as a group service.

-This service can only be provided in an intermediate care facility or a residence where it is provided by an agency provider.
+This service can only be provided in an intermediate care facility, a residential facility licensed by the department, or a residence where it is provided by an agency provider.

 Training Requirements for this Service